sunshine-protocol/sunshine/docs/story.md

 Bob 🧐 is a member of a Sunshine DAO.
 He has enough shares to sponsor 🧐 proposals by bonding his voting privileges.

 ## Grant Application

+Some notable team requires a grant.

+* compelling stories `=>` use the upcoming governance workshop

+* community building is undervalued because it doesn't necessarily require technical skill in a technical space